ivanbalashov239/awesome-hidetray/README.md

     		right_layout:add(tray[s])
 	end

-# Or you can make shortcut to show tray for timeout like after systray::update
+# And you can make shortcut to show tray for timeout like after systray::update

     awful.key({ modkey,           }, "/",      function ()